coyote4/PyTorch-YOLOv3/README.md

 To generate a custom YOLO model for your dataset, move to the configuration folder and create a custom model file.
 ```
 $ cd config
-$ bash create_custom_model.sh YOUR_NUMBER_OF_CLASS
+$ bash create_custom_model.sh YOUR_NUMBER_OF_CLASSES
 ```
 It creates a model file named 'yolov3-custom.cfg'.

-List all class names in the following file with your favorite text editor or by a script.
+List all class names in the following file with your favorite text editor (or you may write a simple script to dump your class names into the file).
 ```
 $ vim data/custom/classes.names
 ```